Are you fluent in engineering? If not, here are 15 great interview questions to ask a software engineer.

 - Interviewers will also want to check on how well the person works with a team.
 The candidate should be able to communicate with team members effectively.

 - Time management should be another topic broached during a software engineer interview.
 The candidate should provide a weekly coding average.

-Software engineering is an extremely technical job function that has its own language, which can be a challenge to understand if you’re not in engineering yourself.
-HR professionals and hiring managers rejoice—we’ve built you a list of 10 great interview questions to ask a software engineer.
+Software engineering is an extremely technical job function that has its own language, which can be a challenge to understand if you're not in engineering yourself.
+HR professionals and hiring managers rejoice.
+We've assembled this list of 15 interview questions to ask a software engineer.

 See the questions below, and keep a copy of our infographic handy for the next time you need an engineer.

 Engineers need to understand that perfection is unattainable.
 An engineer who focuses on perfection might always focus on edge cases rather than shipping features and providing value to stakeholders.

 2. How do you stay up to date and keep your skills sharp?